faizaanalibaig/Handwritten-Digits-Recognition/HLD_Document_MNIST_Project.md

 This High-Level Design document provides an overview of the MNIST Handwritten Digit Recognition project's structure, objectives, and key components, serving as a reference for project development and evaluation.

 [End of Document]

-You can adapt and expand upon this HLD document as needed and save it in your project's GitHub repository.